Types of Divorce in the State of Texas

 Texas Requirements for No Fault Divorce Filings

-Since Texas does not require either spouse to prove that someone was at fault before obtaining a divorce, there are few requirements when filing for a no fault divorce.
+Since Texas does not require either spouse to prove that someone was at fault before obtaining a divorce, there are few requirements when filing for a no fault divorce in Texas.
 However, arranging the details of dividing up assets, providing child support, and splitting custody with your spouse can quickly get complicated.
 At The Larson Law Office, we will help you throughout the whole process and will work tirelessly to obtain an order that best suits you and your family.